williamwutq/game_HappyHex/README.md

 ### Contribution
 This is mostly my project under my design, and I am managing all branches.

-Currently (As of Release 1.4), I have no plans for collaboration with others on this project.
+Currently (Before Release 1.4), I have no plans for collaboration with others on this project.
 However, if you wish to contribute on this small game, please feel free to contact me.

 If you wish to suggest a feature, create an [issue](https://github.com/williamwutq/game_HappyHex/issues) and add appropriate tags.
 Please add the